-Support groups are a valuable part of the recovery process for people with substance use disorders.
+Support groups and individual counseling for recovery are a valuable part of the process for people with substance use disorders.
 Each type of group serves a different purpose, though.
 For newcomers to the support group format, let’s introduce the basics of individual counseling, group therapy, and family support.

 Three forms of support are available for people in recovery.
 Individual therapy comes from one-on-one sessions.
 It helps a person understand how their thoughts, feelings, and behaviors have contributed to their substance use.
 In individual therapy sessions, they can learn how to replace negative behaviors with healthy ones.

 Group therapy is another form of ongoing support for people in recovery.
 In these meetings, they can learn to build healthy relationships with peers and learn from the experiences of others working on their own recovery.

 Family support is a third form and can come from sessions as a family unit as well as couples’ counseling.